 - Darwin Theatre Group – Gecko Puppet

 - Celebration Dancers – Prayer of St Francis.
 (Contact Jenny Green.)
 Christian Liturgical Dance.
-Celebration dances of St Peter’s Anglican Church has been functioning for the past two years and is an affiliation of Dance Fellowship of Australia
+Celebration dances of St Peter’s Anglican Church have been functioning for the past two years and are an affiliation of Dance Fellowship of Australia

 - Dance Co-Op – Participation Folk Dance led by Sue Ross.
 This group was formed in 1986 as a result of workshops given by Gary Dawson

 - Darwin Dance Mob – Wall of Water, & Wall of Sound, from Dance Feast.
 (Contact Sarah Calver.)
 Dance Mob did their first full-scale production in 1978.
 They are a community dance group that performs original works

 - Italian Folk Group – Carnival (Contact Sylvia Costerelli)